Clinthon007/Bank_Loan_Report/README.md

 C) What is the Loan Status Overall?

+The following would be considered along:

+   a) Loan By Monthly Trends

+   b) Loan By States

+   c) Loans By Employee Length

+   d) Loan By Purpose

+   e) Loans by Home Ownership

 ### Data Analysis
 As stated earlier, the analysis were done strictly using **MS SQL Server**.
 Below are the analysis:
 1. **Total Loan Applications** with respect to *Month-to-Date (MTD)* and *Previous Month-to-Date (PMDT)*